aimeos/aimeos-docs/src/manual/services.md

 hmacKey1 (string, optional)
 : The SHA256 pre-shared key for signing requests.
 It's recommended adding the key to increase security

+password (string, optional)
+: Password for server to server connections

+address (boolean, optional)
+: Not supported by that payment provider

+authorize (boolean, optional)
+: Not supported by that payment provider

 createtoken (boolean, optional)
 : Not supported by that payment provider